Cropi/logging-daemon/README.md

 # logging-daemon for demo purpose - [ASSIGNMENT](https://github.com/radosroka/task)

-A simple program which creates a /dev/log socket and ensures that is readable/writeable for all users.
+A simple program which creates a /dev/log socket and ensures to be readable/writeable for all users.
 Each log message is forwarded to the standard output and in case of the program has been executed with at least 1 additional parameter it also saves logs into these files.

 It is basically the server from a client-server application which waits until a client is connected.
 Furthermore, each log message is stored in a linked list.
 A large number of different things happen when a SIGINT signal is invoked:
 * The main loop is interrupted => no more logging messages are being accepted.